Answers before the first call

 What Oprivia supports — and what remains outside the platform approach.

-Does Oprivia replace a booking platform?
+Does Oprivia replace Airbnb, Booking.com or other booking channels?

 Is Oprivia a classic Airbnb manager?